James Paringatai

-James Paringatai (born 7 January 1986) is a New Zealand basketball player for the Toowoomba Mountaineers of the Queensland State League (QSL).
-He played 13 seasons in the National Basketball League (NBL), with his most notable stint coming with the Southland Sharks between 2010 and 2016.
-He captained the Sharks to NBL championships in 2013 and 2015.
-In June 2016, he moved to Australia to play in the State Basketball League (SBL).
-He was a member of the Geraldton Buccaneers' 2019 SBL championship-winning team.
+James Louis Paringatai (born 7 January 1986) is a New Zealand former basketball player.
+He played 13 seasons in the New Zealand National Basketball League (NZNBL), with his most notable stint coming with the Southland Sharks between 2010 and 2016.
+He captained the Sharks to NZNBL championships in 2013 and 2015.
+He played in the State Basketball League (SBL) between 2016 and 2020, winning an SBL championship with the Geraldton Buccaneers in 2019.

 Early life

 Paringatai was born in Taihape, played two seasons with Wanganui City College, and went to Australia with the New Zealand under-20 and under-23 teams.
 Growing up in Taihape, Paringatai loved being outdoors and spending time with family.
 He played rugby union as a youth before picking up basketball as an early teenager.

 Basketball career

 Paringatai debuted in the National Basketball League (NBL) with the Manawatu Jets in 2004 as an 18-year-old.
 In December that year, he trialled with the Sydney Kings of the Australian NBL.
 Paringatai was described as a "mini Pero Cameron" in his early years in the NBL and seemed destined to play for the Tall Blacks.
 However, his development was hampered by a lack of consistency and conditioning issues.

 In 2005, Paringatai played for the Wellington Saints.
 The next three years were spent with the Manawatu Jets before his move to New Plymouth in 2009.
 He had a breakout season during the Taranaki Dynamos' zero-win, 16-loss campaign – averaging 13 points a game and starting in every match he was available for.

 Paringatai was one of the first players to sign with the Southland Sharks for their inaugural season in 2010.
 He started for Southland in the first half of the 2010 season, but was consigned to a role off the bench after that, a role that stemmed into the 2011 season.
 Following the 2011 season, he made a conscious decision to get fitter in the off-season and alter his eating habits; he subsequently shed 14 kilograms.
 In May 2012, Paringatai became the first player in the club's history to play 50 games.
 He captained the Sharks in their first game in the league in March 2010, and went on to play in 50 straight games.